Skip to Main Content

 One School.
 Multiple Campuses.

 Brewster expanded internationally in 2023 with the opening of our first campus in Madrid’s Chamberí neighborhood.
-Since then, we’ve added a second campus in Murcia, with a third set to open in fall 2025 in La Moraleja, Madrid.
+A second campus in Madrid is set to open in fall 2025 in the La Moraleja neighborhood.
 Learn more here.

 Located in the Lakes Region